 Calculating Child Support

 The amount of child support that the payor is required to pay is determined by the number of children involved.
-Consider the following:
+Consider the following regulations:

-If you share one child, the amount of child support is 20 percent of the payor’s net monthly income.
+If you share one child, child support is 20 percent of the payor’s net monthly income.

-If you share two children, the amount of child support is 25 percent of the payor’s net monthly income.
+If you share two children, child support is 25 percent of the payor’s net monthly income.

-If you share three children, the amount of child support is 30 percent of the payor’s net monthly income.
+If you share three children, child support is 30 percent of the payor’s net monthly income.

-If you share four children, the amount of child support is 35 percent of the payor’s net monthly income.
+If you share four children, child support is 35 percent of the payor’s net monthly income.

-If you share five children, the amount of child support is 40 percent of the payor’s net monthly income.
+If you share five children, child support is 40 percent of the payor’s net monthly income.